 For those individuals who survive severe head injury, the risk for developing unprovoked seizures does not decrease significantly over time.
 Based upon the risk for unprovoked seizures alone, the driver should not be considered for certification.

-NOTE: Surgical procedures involving dural penetration have a risk for subsequent epilepsy similar to that of severe head trauma.
-Individuals who have undergone such procedures, including those who have had surgery for epilepsy, should not be considered eligible for certification.

 Waiting Period

 Minimum — 1 year seizure free and off anticonvulsant medication following: